NORWALK RIVER VALLEY TRAIL:

 Note; Its worth exploring Mathews Park, which is very impressive.
 If you have young kids, they will love it.
 It contains the STEPPING STONE MUSEUM and LOCKWOOD MATHEWS MANSION .

-Cross-light gets you across West Ave where the paved trail continues north through a residential area on your right and Route 7 above on your left.
-After crossing Maple St and Union Park S you'll come to Union Park after 4.2 miles.
-I haven't checked out this next section.
-Continue north, just below Route 7, crossing Belden Ave.
-The trail then travels underneath Route 7, next to the Norwalk River and out to Riverside Ave.
-Continuing north you travel between the river and road.
-You'll pass by the Riverside Ave parking lot at 4.7 miles before coming to New Canaan Ave.
-Cross the road and head right back over the Norwalk River where the trail continues on your left at 5.3 miles.
-I've checked out this next section.
-The trail now follows the eastern side of the Norwalk River heading north alongside an electrical sub-station and transmission line.
-Come to Broad St where the trail currently ends, as of April 2023 after 5.7 miles.
+The trail then travels West, underneath Route 7, next to the Norwalk River and out to Riverside Ave.
+Continuing North, you travel between the river and road.
+You'll pass by the Riverside Ave parking lot at 4.7 miles (Map Board), before passing a small picnic area on your right.
+S short elevated section of trail brings you to New Canaan Ave.
+Cross the road and head right, East, back over the Norwalk River, where the trail continues North, on your left at 5.3 miles.
+The trail now follows the Eastern Side of the Norwalk River alongside an electrical sub-station and transmission line.
+Come to **Broad Street where the trail currently ends, as of 2025 after 5.7 miles.

-Note; The next 4.8 mile section is called the "WilWalk" and will continue the trail north into Wilton where it will connect to the Wilton Center Loops at the Route 7 commuter lot.
-I believe 2 sections have been completed along this route, as of April 2023.
+Note; The next 4.8 mile section is called the "WilWalk" and will continue the trail North, into Wilton, where it will connect to the Wilton Center Loop at the Route 7 commuter lot.
+3 sections have been completed along this route, as of 2025.

 WilWalk Section: